yuja/jj/docs/install-and-setup.md

 ### Standard completions

-The standard completion script provides completions for `jj` subcommmands and options.
+The standard completion script provides completions for `jj` subcommands and options.

 ### Dynamic completions